Sutton, Quebec: Geography

 Mount Sutton, located in Sutton with an altitude of 3,176 feet, is known for its popular ski resort.
 The resort has 60 ski trails and 9 ski lifts, making it a destination for many skiers across Quebec, as well as from neighboring American states.
-Sommet Rond (Round top), the mountain where the resort is located, is 960 meters high, but the ski network itself reaches a height of 870 meters.
+Sommet Rond (Round Top), the mountain where the resort is located, is 960 meters high, but the ski network itself reaches a height of 870 meters.

-The municipality is bordered to the west by the Réserve Naturelle Montagnes Vertes which can be accessed by footpath provided by three separate organizations: Les sentiers du Corridor appalachien (Mont Singer to Mansonville), Les sentiers du Parc d'environnement naturel de Sutton (Round Top sector), Les sentiers de l’Estrie (Mont Echo sector or Bolton-Est to Mont Glen and Mont Singer).
-All three have an entry fee or membership obligation.